slerman12/Help-me/7-Ongoing.md

 ## Conclusion

-- Disproof 2 formally disproves the claim of the PhD student handbook, and proves that the ruling judges are currently violating their own policy.
+- Disproof 2 has formally disproven the claim of the PhD student handbook, and proven that the ruling judges are currently violating their own policy.

 ## Imagined dialogue